 Electrical Hazards

-Electrical power lines and circuits may have been damaged in a disaster, so look out for fallen wires and take caution when moving about.
 If a power line falls on your car while driving, stay inside and drive away from the line.
-Avoid touching any metal or wet object.
-Be especially cautious of stepping into the water because live electrical lines may have fallen into the water and created an electric shock hazard.
+If unable to move the vehicle, wait for emergency responders before exiting, if possible.
+When around downed electrical lines, avoid touching any metal or wet object.
+Be especially cautious of stepping into standing water because live electrical lines may have fallen into the water creating an electric shock hazard.
+Never use electrical tools when you are standing in water.

 If possible and safe, turn off the breaker or remove the fuses in your home when your power is out, especially before connecting a generator to your home’s circuit.

-Gasoline or diesel-powered generators must be installed and used correctly.
-If it is necessary to connect a generator to house wiring, have a qualified electrician install appropriate equipment such as an approved automatic interrupt device to prevent a possible fire if your power is suddenly restored while operating the generator.
-It would be preferable to have the interrupt device installed before the disaster when resources and trained electricians are widely available.
+Gasoline- or diesel-powered generators must be installed and used correctly.
+If it is necessary to connect a generator to house wiring, this activity should be done BEFORE an incident, not immediately after one.
+Ensure a qualified electrician conducts the installation in accordance with state and local codes which should include appropriate equipment such as an approved rapid-shutdown switch (RSD) to prevent a possible fire if your power is suddenly restored while operating the generator.
+It is preferable to have the interrupt device installed before the disaster when resources and trained electricians are widely available.
 Check the generator’s maximum amperage load and do not exceed it.
-Always place these generators outside and away from the structure to prevent carbon monoxide poisoning.
+Always place generators outside and away from the structure to prevent carbon monoxide poisoning.
+Damaged homes, particularly where electrical outlets or wires are exposed from walls, ceilings, or floors, should not have any generator tied into the home’s electrical system as this may cause fires.

 Natural Gas and Other Fuels